pret/pokeemerald/INSTALL.md

 ## Windows (msys2)

-- If devkitPro is **not installed**, or is installed but without the GBA Development component, then go to [Installing devkitPro](#installing-devkitpro).
+- If devkitARM is **not installed**, then go to [Installing devkitARM](#installing-devkitarm).
-- If devkitPro is installed, but msys2 **hasn't previously been set up for another decompilation project**, then go to [Setting up msys2](#setting-up-msys2).
+- If devkitARM is installed, but msys2 **hasn't previously been set up for another decompilation project**, then go to [Setting up msys2](#setting-up-msys2).
 - Otherwise, **open msys2** and go to [Choosing where to store pokeemerald (msys2)](#choosing-where-to-store-pokeemerald-msys2).

-### Installing devkitPro
+### Installing devkitARM
 1. Download the devkitPro installer [here](https://github.com/devkitPro/installer/releases).
 2. Run the devkitPro installer.
-In the "Choose Components" screen, uncheck everything except GBA Development unless if you plan to use devkitPro for other purposes.
+In the "Choose Components" screen, uncheck everything except GBA Development unless if you plan to install other devkitPro components for other purposes.
 Keep the install location as C:\devkitPro and leave the Start Menu option unchanged.

 ### Setting up msys2